Louth Derby: Notable games

 The stakes were higher than ever on a cold November night in Drogheda, and this game could be considered one of the most closely contested Louth Derbies of recent history.
 With Dundalk still suffering from a horrendous campaign, Drogheda came into the game 2 points ahead their rivals with the chance to finish above them for the first time since 2012 by opening up a 5 point gap ahead of the last 2 games of the season.
 0-0 for the majority of the game, up stepped centre back Daniel Cleary who managed to bundle the ball over the line and save Dundalk from shock relegation in the 86th minute.
 Dundalk went on to finish in 6th, above the Drogs by 4 points.

 Despite a level of confidence ahead of the game, Dundalk's bad record at United Park continued as Drogheda inflicted them with their first defeat of the season.
 It was the first time the hosts had won a derby at home for 8 years, and was definitely one worth celebrating.
 Youngster Dean Williams became a cult hero when he converted a penalty kick just after half time.

+Dundalk looked to be running away with the lead when Ryan O'Kane and Patrick Hoban scored within five minutes of each other in the first half, and it was beginning to look like one of those days for Drogheda when Gary Deegan received a second yellow card after the interval.
+Despite the setback, Dayle Rooney was able to spark a fight back, and Freddie Draper's equaliser looked certain to secure a giant result for the ten-man visitors.
+As injury time ticked on, up stepped John Martin to save Dundalk's woes and score in the 91st minute, securing "one of the most dramatic Louth derby victories in living memory" and breaking Drogs hearts.

+A game dubbed the most important Louth derby in over a decade, with both sides in the early stages of a relegation dogfight, Dundalk travelled to Weavers Park on bank holiday Monday knowing a win would take them off the bottom of the table.
+Drogheda United, just two points ahead of them, were gifted a chance at the start of the second half which Frantz Pierrot dispatched.
+When Drogs goalkeeper Jethren Barr was sent off with fifteen minutes to go, Jamie Gullan equalised from the resulting free kick and it appeared the momentum had switched to Dundalk.
+However, a free kick delivery from Evan Weir in the fourth minute of injury time found centre back Hayden Cann, who dramatically bundled the ball into the net securing a last gasp win for the ten-man hosts and a five point advantage on their fierce rivals.